Juwan Howard: A Stroll Down Memory Lane

 Nonetheless, it wasn’t initially expected to be anything more than a minor issue.
 The upshot from Klempner and three NBA general managers: The Heat wouldn’t have to sweat this one out; an accommodation would be worked out to keep Howard in a Heat uniform, along with Mourning, Hardaway and Brown.

 But that’s not how the league elected to proceed.
-The league was preparing for a protracted fight.
-Was it waging a personal vendetta against the Heat and Falk?
+It was preparing for a protracted fight.

-Neither Riley nor Heat owner Micky Arison nor Falk was well liked by Commissioner David Stern.
+Neither Riley nor Heat owner Micky Arison nor Falk was well liked by Stern.

-Arison had tangled with Stern before.
-In 1995, Stern accused him of tampering with Riley while Riley was still head coach of the New York Knicks.
-The Heat settled, and avoided league-imposed penalties, by compensating the Knicks with $1 million and their first round draft pick in 1996.
+Arison and Riley had tangled with Stern before.
+In 1995, Stern accused them of colluding to tamper with the Knicks in coming to an agreement whereby Riley would join the Heat while he still had a year remaining on his contract as head coach in New York.
+The Heat settled, and avoided any league-imposed penalties, by providing the Knicks with $1 million in cash and their first-round draft pick in 1996 as compensation.

 Falk was widely regarded as Stern’s supreme nemesis.
 He is often considered to be the most influential player agent the NBA has ever seen.
 In fact, during the peak of his career in the 1990s, he was considered the second-most powerful figure in the league behind Stern.
-Falk was best known at the time for representing Michael Jordan.
-He had also previously negotiated the then-highest contracts in NBA history for Patrick Ewing and Danny Ferry.
-But most of all, and much to the dismay of Stern, he was at the time of the Howard ruling in the midst of spearheading the league’s most unprecedented free agent period in history, during which his company, FAME, changed the entire salary structure of the NBA, negotiating more than $400 million in contracts for its free agent clients (including the $100+ million contracts of both Howard and Mourning as well as Jordan’s one-year, $30 million deal).
-These actions would subsequently prompt Stern to negotiate for a maximum salary in the new collective bargaining agreement (“CBA”) three years later.
+He had previously negotiated the then-highest contracts in NBA history for Patrick Ewing and Danny Ferry.
+But now, and much to the dismay of Stern, he was at the time of the Howard ruling in the midst of spearheading the league’s most unprecedented free agent period in history, during which his FAME company changed the entire salary structure of the NBA, negotiating more than $400 million in contracts for its free agent clients (including the $100+ million contracts of both Howard and Mourning, as well as Jordan’s $30 million deal).
+These actions would subsequently prompt Stern to negotiate for a maximum salary in the new CBA three years later.

-The Heat’s dealings with Mourning, Brown and Hardaway opened the door for Stern to step in and scream foul, and Stern struck with full force and fury.
+The Heat’s dealings with Mourning, Brown and Hardaway presented an opportunity for Stern to step in and scream foul, and Stern struck with full force and fury.

-In a news release issued on July 31, the NBA stated that the matter would be resolved by arbitrators jointly selected by the league and union.
+In a news release issued after Howard’s contract was voided on July 31, the NBA stated that, as dictated by the terms of the CBA, the matter would be resolved by a panel of three arbitrators jointly selected by the league and players union.

 The Heat faced significant risk in arbitration.
-If the Heat were to pursue arbitration, and in the process were to be found guilty of reaching an under-the-table agreement with Mourning that was not reported to the league, Mourning’s contract could have been invalidated, draft picks could have been taken away, the team could have been fined up to $5 million, and Pat Riley could have been suspended for up to an entire season.
+If it were to pursue arbitration, and in the process were to be found guilty of reaching an under-the-table agreement with Mourning that was not reported to the league office, not only would it lose Howard but also Mourning could have had his contract invalidated, the team could have been stripped of future draft picks, Arison could have been fined up to $5 million, and Riley could have been suspended for up to an entire season.
 It was an unlikely but nevertheless legitimate possibility.

 With the support of Howard, who quoted himself as saying to Riley “Coach, I’m behind you 100%,” and with Arison looking on, the Heat trudged forward.